New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 Questionable:

-Jeremy Doku missed out on the game with IR Iran due to an infection, officially, amid reports he would fly back to Belgium for the birth of his first child and the Manchester City winger is now fit and available for this one.
+Jeremy Doku missed out on the game with IR Iran due to an infection, officially, amid reports he would fly back to Belgium for the birth of his first child, but the Manchester City winger is back for this one.
+However, Rudi Garcia has said both he and Romelu Lukaku cannot play the full 90 minutes but, given the need to win, they may well both start - and have to come off.

 Nathan Ngoy is now missing through suspension after his red card against the Iranians and the ideal replacement for him, Sporting CP's Zeno Debast, remains a major injury doubt.